NikhilBagwe/Learn-React/01 - Igniting our app.md

 ## Parcel :

 - Parcel is a bundler which basically is a package.
+- Parcel is a beast.
+It does a lot of things for us BTS.
+- Provides HMR - Hot Module Reloading i.e. Parcel keeps a track of all the files we are updating in real-time and reloads the server automatically.
+It does this by using File Watcher Algorithm which is written in C++.
 - A package is a JS module.
 - To install Parcel into our project we need a Package manager.
 - We use NPM for it.